On surjective morphisms to abelian varieties and a generalization of the Iitaka conjecture: Introduction

 \begin{thm} Let $f\colon X \to Y$ be a fibration from a smooth projective variety $X$ to a smooth projective variety $Y$ of maximal Albanese dimension where $f$ is smooth over an open set $V\subseteq Y$, and $m$ a positive integer.
 Then

 \end{thm}

-By \cite[Theorem 1.1(i)]{Kaw85a}, Theorem \ref{ineqmad} implies a special case of the Kebekus--Kov\'acs conjecture when the base $V$ compactifies to a smooth projective variety $Y$ of maximal Albanese dimension.
+By \cite[Theorem 1.1(i)]{Kaw85a}, Theorem \ref{ineqmad} implies a special case of the Kebekus--Kov\'acs conjecture \cite[Conjecture 1.6]{KK08} (see also \cite{PS17}) when the base $V$ compactifies to a smooth projective variety $Y$ of maximal Albanese dimension.
 This conjecture bounds $\Var(f)$ from above by the log Kodaira dimension $\kappa (V)$ assuming that the general fiber of $f$ has a good minimal model.
+Progress has been made towards this conjecture, see e.g. \cite{KK08}, \cite{Taj16}, \cite{PS17}.

 Next, we consider another interesting problem.
 Let $f\colon X \to A$ be a surjective morphism from a klt pair $(X, \Delta)$ to an abelian variety $A$, $m\ge1$ a rational number, and $D$ a Cartier divisor on $X$ such that $D\sim_{\Q}m(K_X+\Delta)$.
 We decide when